-An annual recognition event is held for scholarship donors and recipients.
-A donor recognition wall is located in the Mickelson Education Center entrance.
+An annual recognition event is held, giving investors the opportunity to meet scholarship recipients who will be the workforce of the future.
+All investors are also acknowledged in the annual President's Report and on the donor recognition wall located in the Mickelson Education Center entrance.